Wanjira-Faith/week1-codechallenge/README.md

 https://www.kra.go.ke/en/individual/calculate-tax/calculating-tax/payeLinks to an external site.

 # Solution3 program

- Create salary.html and solution3.js.
+ Create salary.html and solution3.js
- Create a button with an id in html file to ca ll the function.
- Create functions in the js.
- create event listener on js file to call the function when id button is clicked .
+ Create a button with an id in js file to call the function when clicked create event listener on js file to call the function when id button is clicked .

  # Author
  Wanjira Faith

-# Project setup
+ # Project set up
-Git clone this project
+ Git clone the project
  Review the codes by executing on browser